ackermannQ/Data_science/1st Project - Covid19/README.md

 ![Monocytes](https://raw.githubusercontent.com/ackermannQ/MachineLearning/master/1st%20Project%20-%20Covid19/images/Monocytes.png)

 __Student’s test (H0) :__
-*	Patients infected with covid-19 have higher leucocyte, monocyte et platelets (+ eosinophils) rate than regular individuals ;
+*	Patients infected with Covid19 have higher leucocyte, monocyte et platelets (+ eosinophils) rate than regular individuals ;
-  *	H0 = These average rates are EQUALS between people tested positive and negative to covid-19.
+  *	H0 Rejected = These average rates are EQUALS between people tested positive and negative to covid-19.

 X : Not relevant because it was not an hypothesis needed to be tested.